alejosilvalau/coding-interview-prep/SystemsExpert/Design The Uber API/design-the-uber-api.md

 This is the counter part of the **StreamDriverLocation** on the Passenger API.
 It pushes the location data to that opened Web-Socket connection.

 ## Uber Pool
+Uber Pool rides allow for multiple passengers on different Uber accounts to share an Uber ride for a cheaper price.

+To handle this functionality, we will have another entity called **PoolRide** which would have a list of **Rides** attached to it.
+Each passenger would call the **CreateRide** endpoint when they need a ride.
+Therefore, each one will have their own **¨Ride** entity.

+These different **Ride** entities of all the passengers will be attached to the **PoolRide** entity with additional information about the pool ride.

+The entity will also have a **DriverStatus** to allow drivers to limit the amount of passenger, by marking themselves as accepting new passengers or already full.

+When a passenger finishes the ride, the **SetDriverStatus** is called and it's status is marked as **IN_RIDE_DONE**.
+Which means that the driver has already finished one ride, but there are more rides to complete.

+The rest of the functionality remains the same.

+This is the resulting schema:

+**PoolRide**
+- driverInfo: DriverStatus
+- rides: Ride[]